doonfrs/php-metal/README.md

 **Metal** is a lightweight, pure PHP template engine inspired by Flutter's declarative UI principles.
 It allows developers to build dynamic HTML structures in PHP with a clean and intuitive syntax.

+## 🌟 Please Star the Repo!
+If you find this plugin helpful, please consider starring the repository ⭐!
+Your support helps others discover this tool and motivates further improvements.

 ## Key Features

 - **Flutter-Inspired Design**: Create HTML using a declarative, widget-like approach.